 I remember my first visit to the Tower of London.
 The tours have been the same for generations.
 The part that sticks, for me at least, is the idea of “hanging, drawing and quartering,” followed by placing the head of the traitor on a “pike” at the gate.

 The tales of the Beefeaters at the Tower, meant to shock the American tourists no longer seem as out of place.

 Gordon Duff is an accredited diplomat and is generally accepted as one of the top global intelligence specialists.He manages the world's largest private intelligence organization and regularly consults with governments challenged by security issues.

 Gordon Duff has traveled extensively, is published around the world and is a regular guest on TV and radio in more than "several" countries.He is also a trained chef, wine enthusiast, avid motorcyclist and gunsmith specializing in historical weapons and restoration.Business experience and interests are in energy and defense technology.

 Visit Gordon Duff's YouTube Channel

-Posted by Gordon Duff on 5:21 pm, With 0 Reads, Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on October 7, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.